ubclaunchpad/LP-website/src/docs/recruitment/developer.md

 ## Time commitment

-- Club meetings every Saturday from 11pm-2pm
+- Club meetings every Saturday from 11AM until 2PM
   - Meetings are primarily in-person
   - _(most weeks)_ the first hour is required, the rest of the time is to hang out, work, and eat lunch together; we highly recommend staying if you can!
 - Around 5 hours per week working on tasks